Electron100/butane/README.md

-# Propane
+# Butane
 **An experimental ORM for Rust with a focus on simplicity and on writing Rust, not SQL**

-Propane takes an object-oriented approach to database operations.
+Butane takes an object-oriented approach to database operations.
 It may be thought of as much as an object-persistence system as an ORM -- the fact that it is backed by a SQL database is mostly an implementation detail to the API consumer.